DanielhCarranza/ml-production-template/README.md

 **`experiment_manager`**: **Settings of your experiment manager (**p.e. wandb, tensorboard**)**

 **`data`**: **use it for data versioning, storing data examples and metadata of your datasets.
-During traing use it to store your raw and processed data but don't push or save the datasets into the repo.**
+During training use it to store your raw and processed data but don't push or save the datasets into the repo.**

 ## Note

-This [ML Project Template](https://bit.ly/33zMFqw) can help you managing your project
+This [ML Project Template](https://bit.ly/33zMFqw) might help you managing your project